erenard/presentation/jstoolchain/slides.md

   toastr.success('Hello world');
 });
 ```
+]

 ---

-# Modularization recap.
+# AMD Modularization recap.
 .good[
+- Each module has it's own namespace
+- Dependencies are loaded on demand
 - We can now manage our dependencies versions
-- Loading precedency is handled automatically
-- Each module has it's own namespace
 ]

 But...